 With that information, the BOP would then be better able to identify inmates who may be eligible for early release or a sentence reduction, as well as pre-release custody, recidivism reduction, and job placement programs.
 It would also help direct those inmates with particular needs to the programs that would best address those needs.

 Accordingly, the Department of Justice created the Risk and Needs Assessment tool (RNA), titled the Prisoner Assessment Tool Targeting Estimated Risk and Needs – abbreviated as “PATTERN” – which is the third major development announced last Friday.

-The Department of Justice claims that the RNA tool, PATTERN, is one of the most important measures taken to implement the First Step Act.
-According to the DOJ, the risk and needs assessment tool, PATTERN, “will be used to assess all federal inmates for risk and identify criminogenic needs that can be addressed by evidence-based programs, such as drug treatment, job training, and education.”
+In fact, the RNA tool, PATTERN, is one of the most robust measures the Department has taken to implement the First Step Act.
+Specifically, according to the Department of Justice, the risk and needs assessment tool, PATTERN, “will be used to assess all federal inmates for risk and identify criminogenic needs that can be addressed by evidence-based programs, such as drug treatment, job training, and education.”

 PATTERN, as a predictive tool, is designed to predict the likelihood of general and violent recidivism for all inmates.
 As a risk and needs assessment tool, PATTERN contains certain static risk factors, such as age and offense committed; and dynamic factors, such as participation or lack of participation in education and drug treatment programs.